seantywork/seantywork/README.md

 again, refer to /docs of this repository to get a grip

-## Even more insignifican reference
+## Even more insignificant reference

 Added to that, I also have a [Linkedin](https://www.linkedin.com/in/sean-taehoon-yoon/) account, but s**t is hardly given to it.